MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │     3  92314  80016  101442  276942 │
     =#

-These statistics could be run by department.
+These statistics could be computed for each department.

     chicago[
         It.department >>